-Living Water, Living Stone: The History and Material Culture of Baptism in Early Medieval England, c.600–c.1200 examines the formation of Christian identity in Europe through the ritual performances of baptism.
+Living Water, Living Stone: The History and Material Culture of Baptism in Early Medieval England, c.600–c.1200 examines the formation of Christian identity in Europe through the ritual and material performances of baptism.
 Baptism was an essential act of social and religious initiation experienced by the majority of people in Europe, and yet historians have struggled to understand its administration, practice, and meanings for ordinary lay participants as England transitioned from paganism to Christianity.
 I show how what began as a flexible array of diverse religious practices located in watery landscapes, Roman-style baptisteries, portable spoons, lead tubs, and wooden buckets, evolved into a ritual standardized in the stone baptismal font, a form which persists to this day.
 I deploy an interdisciplinary methodology that engages robustly with church archaeology, art history, and religious studies to demonstrate how baptism created localized religious identities for new adult and infant converts.
 Baptismal objects both united and divided new Christians in the early Middle Ages.
 This study transforms our definition of a united Christendom by radically reinterpreting the practice of baptism as a slow process of Christianization in Europe from below.

 For an interactive map of the early medieval baptismal fonts that composed Appendix B of my dissertation, see the Digital page of this website.